-Question: How did this become a problem?
+Question: How did Purple Sea Urchins become such a big problem?

 Question: How extensive are the urchin barrens in Monterey?

 Answer: I estimate there are about 2,000 acres of urchin barrens containing about 160 million purple urchins.
 This is based on Reef Check data and personal observations.
 There is an effort in this project to map urchin barrens.
 The density of purple urchins doubled in 2019 to 21 urchins per square meter.
 There is a new 2 cm cohort in play and the trend is towards more urchins.

 Answer: No, at least not starving urchins.
 Sea otters are a land animal struggling to survive in cold water and must consume 25% of its body weight in a day.
 Openly grazing urchins do not have gonad reserves and have little nutritional value.
 Sea otters eat a wide variety of foods and some specialize in eating urchins, but they are clever enough to not rely on starving urchins for food.
 More info